 The Tulsa area's share of federal and state highway funds varies from year to year.
 Most funds are used for the construction of expressways and other federal and state highways that serve the area, but some of the money is also used to improve local arterial streets.
-From FY 82 through FY 16, over \$1.9 billion was used to construct portions of Tulsa's expressway system and major streets and make improvements to the U.S. and state highways that pass through the city.
+From FY 82 through FY 146, over \$1.69 billion was used to construct portions of Tulsa's expressway system and major streets and make improvements to the U.S. and state highways that pass through the city.
 Tulsa only received \$8.6 million in 2008 which was used on a number of projects throughout the city; however, it received over \$95 million in 2007 and with emergency relief and stimulus funds combined received over \$195 million in 2009.
 In 2011, construction was completed on the stimulus package rehabilitation of the Inner Dispersal Loop (IDL).
-In 2012, construction continued on I-44 from Yale Avenue to the Arkansas River, and the southbound span of the I-244 bridge over the Arkansas River.
-In 2014, ODOT completed its final and largest segment of Tulsa's portion of I-44; at the surrounding interchange of South Lewis and I-44.
-Currently, ODOT is working on US 75 west of Tulsa.
+From 2012 to 2014, construction on I-44 from Yale Avenue to the Arkansas River, the southbound span of the I-244 bridge over the Arkansas River and the interchange of South Lewis and I-44 were completed ingthe US 75and I-44 interchange west of the Arkansas River with plans to widen several miles both east and west of this interchange.